Active ingredients per 2 capsules:

 • A traditional Chinese culinary and medicinal product prized for its health-promoting benefits.
 It is produced by fermenting cooked rice kernels with Monascus purpureus, a species of the purplish-red Monascaceae mold.

-• Used in East Asia to support healthy blood circulation and reduce indigestion, diarrhoea and limb weakness.
+• Used in East Asia to support healthy blood circulation and reduce indigestion and limb weakness.

 • Supplements in the USA are marketed to support healthy blood lipids.

 Monacolin K – the key to support healthy blood cholesterol levels.
-Red Yeast Rice contains an active compound, Monacolin K which is identical to that found in prescribed cholesterol-lowering medication.
-Monacolin K is effective in inhibiting HMG-CoA reductase (an enzyme responsible for the production of cholesterol in the body) and thus significantly helps to support healthy cholesterol levels.
+Red Yeast Rice contains an active compound, Monacolin K. Monacolin K is effective in inhibiting HMG-CoA reductase (an enzyme responsible for the production of cholesterol in the body) and thus significantly helps to support healthy cholesterol levels.

 Research has shown that red yeast rice which contains substantial amounts of Monacolin K, helps support healthy cholesterol and triglyceride levels.